AllSides: Educational content

 AllSides partnered with Living Room Conversations, a nonprofit founded by progressive entrepreneur and activist Joan Blades, on educational content through a related organization called AllSides for Schools.
 Gable, Blades, and their associated organizations have produced lesson plans for schools on how to navigate political conversations and helped create Mismatch, a platform to connect students who differ politically and geographically.

 Reception

+In 2021, WIRED cited Jonathan Haidt as reading AllSides and the Flip Side daily.
+AllSides had 190,000 Instagram followers at the time.

-Jake Sheridan from the Poynter Institute noted the controversy surrounding bias rating charts in general and recommended that readers consider the reliability of sources, as in the Ad Fontes algorithm, in addition to possible bias.
-He also quoted Kelly McBride for acknowledging bias as an important factor, but not the most important, especially if the charts give a false sense of reliability.
+In 2021, Jake Sheridan from the Poynter Institute noted the controversy surrounding bias rating charts in general and recommended that readers consider the reliability of sources, as in the Ad Fontes algorithm, in addition to possible bias.
+He also quoted Kelly McBride for acknowledging bias as an important factor but not the most important, especially if the charts give a false sense of reliability.
 Sheridan quoted Tim Groeling as cautioning that while bias is important, charts are not something most consumers would navigate.
 Both Groeling and McBride praised the methodology of AllSides and Ad Fontes.

+In 2025 in the Columbia Journalism Review, Amos Barshad questioned AllSides' partnership with Newsweek, lending it an air of credibility while it suffered multiple scandals that put into question how reliable a source it actually was.
+Barshad believes the strength of the facts is probably a better source of reliability and wonders who is evaluating the bias-monitoring companies.